 As you review this "best of" waterfronts list, we want to stress the fact that "designer-driven" waterfront cities like Barcelona, Copenhagen and New York City are significantly held back when compared to the program- and activity-driven, historic waterfronts we've mentioned.
 All three have some bright spots, but a significant part of each city is under-performing when compared to the best.
 When cities miss the mark on their waterfronts, it can be a tragedy that deeply limits the appeal of that city.

-We know this because we've seen the difference a bit of attention to waterfronts can make: It's no surprise that cities that support their waterfronts and cultivate activity and a mix of uses often see a rapid uptick in their use.
-From there, their impact can be extraordinary.
+We know this because we've seen the difference that a bit of attention to waterfronts can make: It's no surprise that cities which support their waterfronts and cultivate activity through a mix of uses often see a rapid uptick in their use.
+From there, the impact of these waterfronts can be extraordinary.

 Three Iconic Waterfronts — Two of the World’s Best and One That Fails Miserably